 not (participatesIn(Mary, Beethoven_9th_Symphony_Performance_1234, 2012-01-01:20:05)) participatesIn(Mary, Beethoven_9th_Symphony_Performance_1234, 2012-01-01:20:55)

-This implies that a time index is necessary for any statement asserting relation that involves least one entity that can change through time, that is, in particular, an independent continuant, like apple #123 or Joe or Mary..
+As we see, a time index is necessary for any statement asserting a relation that changes through time, and this includes many statements involving an independent continuant, such as in the above examples involving apple _123, Joe or Mary..

 Top-level ontologies thus need to take into account temporality in order to provide an accurate model for the interrelations of continuants.
-Unfortunately, if one strives to promote the use of top-level ontologies in application contexts because of their benefits for ontology re-use, data integration or overall accuracy, complying with this need becomes increasingly complex.
-The reason for this is that ontological orthodoxy alone cannot be the sole guiding principle in ontology design.
+Unfortunately, if one strives to promote the use of top-level ontologies in application contexts because of their benefits for ontology re-use, data integration or overall accuracy, complying with this need can become quite complex.
+This is because ontological accuracy, alone, is often not the sole guiding principle in ontology design.
 Instead, at least two additional issues need to be taken into account:

-The effort required on part of the ontology engineers: As they are supposed to be domain experts normally not trained in formal logic, the modelling should appear as intuitive as possible.
-This is a major reason why four-dimensionalism is not the method of choice: We normally just do not think of Mary or apple #123 as four-dimensional space-time worms, but as three-dimensional things.
+The effort required on part of the ontology engineers: In many cases they are domain experts not trained in formal logic and may have difficulties if the modelling is not intuitive.
+We consider this a major reason why four-dimensionalism is not the ontological approach of choice: Most of us do not normally think of Mary or apple #123 as four-dimensional space-time worms, but rather as three-dimensional things.

-The representation formalisms available, together with the tools (editors, reasoners) which support them.
-These formalisms need to compromise between expressiveness and computational tractability.
-Currently, OWL 2 (SROIQ) can be considered the most expressive formalism for which user-friendly tools are available, although it is still too expressive to allow scalability of application ontologies, which often make use of the more restricted OWL 2 EL language profile instead.
+The representation formalisms available, together with the tools (editors, reasoners) that support them: These formalisms need to compromise between expressiveness and computational complexity.
+Currently, OWL 2 (SROIQ) is the most expressive formalism that is standardized, and for which there is wide availability of authoring tools and reasoners

-As a member of the description logics family of languages, all dialects of OWL (version 1 and 2) allow only binary relations between individuals, called object properties.
+All profiles of OWL 2 allow only binary relations between individuals, called object properties.
 But while there has been work on expressive description logics that try to transcend this limitation [4] and also on description logics that explicitly account for temporality (e.g. [5]), there is no strong push towards standardisation of those formalisms, and tools suitable for end users are not readily available.
 It has thus been acknowledged that there is a need for solutions that work within the confines of present technologies [6].

 Throughout the paper, we will use “rel” as an example and general placeholder for any relation that developers might want to use in an ontology.
-If this relation is originally a ternary relation rel (a, b, t) with explicit time reference, the ontology engineer faces the problem how to express it as a binary object property rel without such reference in a description logics class expression such as (in Manchester Syntax [7]):
+If this relation is originally a ternary relation rel (a, b, t) with explicit time index, the ontology engineer faces the problem how to express it as a binary object property rel.
+For example, consider the following class expression (as expressed in Manchester Syntax [7]):

 A subClassOf rel some B

-Different interpretations of this expression are are possible, based on the “temporal strength” of the relational term “rel”, which can be rendered in FOL as follows (inst being the instantiation relation between an individual and a class at some point in time t):
+Different interpretations of this expression are possible, based on the “temporal strength” of the relational term “rel”, which can be rendered in FOL as follows (note that inst is the time-indexed instantiation relation that holds between an individual and a class at some time t):

 Temporary relatedness.
-For each instance of A there is some instance of B to which A is related by rel at some time. a, t1  t2: inst (a, A, t1)  inst (a, A, t2)  b, (inst (b, B, t2)  rel (a, b, t2)) Example: All apples are green at some time.
+For each instance of A there is some instance of B to which A is related by rel at some time. a  t2: inst (a, A, t2)  b, (inst (b, B, t2)  rel (a, b, t2)) Example: All apples are green at some time.